 Many of you ask us how you can get involved with Devon Sculpture Park (DSP) online or in-park.
 And we’ve noticed these requests growing since the UK announced the first phases of reopening post Covid-19 lockdown.

-While the park plans to re-open on 5 June, there are a number of ways that you can get involved today whether you’re an environmentalist, artist, gardener, arts enthusiast, wildlife supporter, company or lover of things Devon.
+There are a number of ways that you can get involved whether you’re an environmentalist, artist, gardener, arts enthusiast, wildlife supporter, company or lover of things Devon.

 We have a growing number of experts and organisations wanting to partner with DSP.
 These include wildlife trusts, educational groups and arts institutions.
 Also art teachers, wellbeing practitioners and yoga and meditation experts wanting to set up practices at DSP or special one day retreats.
 If you would like to partner with DSP email us at firstname.lastname@example.org.

 The Coronavirus pandemic has made us all rethink our priorities and we thank you for wanting to get more involved with us in tackling climate change.
 We would also like to thank you for your patience through this process.
 We were early into locking down the park and will be cautious about re-opening.
-But your safety and that of the wildlife, plant life and team at DSP will always come first.
+But the safety of our guests and that of the wildlife, plant life and team at DSP will always come first.

 Devon Sculpture Park was established to tackle climate change – as a rewilding park for environmental art.
-We have worked hard to become the UK’s leading smaller scale rewilding project and environmental art centre.
+We have worked hard to become one of the UK’s leading supporters of wildlife and art.
 This also means we have plenty of experience with healthier living – diet, wellbeing, eco-habits, eco-arts, exercise, nature, wildlife, green spaces and carbon sequestration.
 All vital to understand and celebrate as we go forwards.

-We created the park as a place that could be equally enjoyed online as in-park.
-Indeed, we had to as numbers have always been very limited in-park so as not to disturb the wildlife or damage the unique habitats and to keep our carbon footprint to a minimum.
+We created the park as a place that could, first and foremost, be enjoyed online.
+Numbers have always been very limited in-park so as not to disturb the wildlife or damage the unique habitats and to keep our carbon footprint to a minimum.
 The in-park experience is intimate – private, immersive and relaxing.
 Always guided by experts.
 Your very own wildlife haven and creative retreat.
 The online experience is equally enthralling.
-We hope you can join us today at DSP Online.
+Join us today at DSP Online.